robseb/rsyocto/README.md

 The development machine can be any computer that runs the compact code editor *Microsoft Visual Studio Code Insider*.
 The *Microsoft Visual Studio Code Insider* version allows the remote connection to an embedded ARMv7-A and ARMv8-A Linux distributions, such as *rsyocto*.
 Via SSH established *VS Code* a connection to the `Linux Shell` of embedded Linux and via **SFTP** it is enabled to access the `root file system` (*rootfs*).
 The code editor uses the exiting development tools on the target platform, such as the `native gcc-complier` or `Python` for the application engineering and debugging (e.g. `gdb-server`).

-A difficult to install and configure cross-complier or python framework is on the development machine not required, because everything runs directly natively on the development board.
+A difficult to install and configure cross-complier or Python framework is on the development machine not required, because everything runs directly natively on the development board.
 This makes the complex design and usage of a `Linux Framework` for this Linux Distribution unnecessary, due to the fact that the source code runs directly on the right location and can access all interfaces, files and libraries natively.
 This brings a high optimization in terms of feature usage of *rsyocto* and it can help to reduce the code size.

 *VS Code* and *rsyocto* enables in this way to develop *Python*, *PHP*, *HTML*,*CSS*,*C++* with `cmake` and a lot more.
 I wrote for these use cases examples.
 The ARMv7-A CPU of the *Intel Cyclone V-* and *Intel Arria 10 SX-* SoC-FPGA-devices are more than powerful enough to notice no major difference between cross-compilation- and native compilation-time.
 For cloning a *git* repo is only some user space on the *rootfs* required.